nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Finding a student while all students are being shown

     * Prerequisites: List all students using the `list` command.
-Multiple "Students" in the list.
+Multiple students in the list.

     * Test case: `find c`<br>
         Expected: All students whose name that starts with the letter `c` are shown in